dowjones/hammer/docs/pages/configuredeploy_overview.md

 you should inject corresponding access credentials to the credentials and values DynamoDB table, defined in `credentials` section of `config.json`.
 Default table name is `hammer-credentials`.
+Additionally, you can also specify API URL which will be used by slack bot for `scan account` operation

 To inject the access credentials, run the script `ddb_inject_credentials.py` from the `hammer/tools/` folder:
 ```bash